top of page

 • Email the link with the subject line ‘GFCA Scholarship Submission from: ’.

-• We will not judge the video production quality, but please check that the quality is good enough for us to be able to hear and see you!
+• We don't need great video production quality, but please check that the quality is good enough for us to be able to hear and see you!

 • Those shortlisted will be given at least 2 weeks confirmation if an audition-date is required.